-Many times in the past I have heard people make excuses for the SNP cost optimizer not giving the desired output.
+Many times in the past, I have heard people make excuses for the SNP cost optimizer, not giving the desired output.
 But this is a serious design issue that is getting past companies.
-For years those on the realistic side of the fence have questioned the reasons for the lack of successful cost optimization projects.
+For years those on the practical side of the fence have questioned the reasons for the lack of successful cost optimization projects.
 Not all optimizers are created equal.
 Cost optimization is complex.
 Without the necessary functionality, it is hard to count a problem implementation against cost optimization.

 Linear Versus Discrete Optimization

-Optimization works best in situations that are perfectly “linear,” so that inputs can be increased or decreased in a continuous fashion.
+Optimization works best in situations that are perfectly “linear,” so that inputs can be increased or decreased continuously.
 An example of a linear input is an order quantity.
 In a perfectly linear optimization, any order quantity from zero to infinity can be placed and fulfilled.
 But in reality, supply chains are not perfectly linear problems.